If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 - Monthly time commitment: Nothing

-“The Blueprint” was probably the biggest point of stress for me this year.
-I opened up pre-sales late last year and I was on track to hitting my March completion date… and then my wife was hospitalized for a month.
-And we had two kids under the age of 5.
+“The Blueprint” was probably the biggest point of stress for me in 2013.
+I opened up pre-sales late the year before and I was on track to hit my March completion date… and then my wife was hospitalized for a month.
+And at the time, we had two kids under the age of 5.

 In retrospect, while pre-sales are fantastic and work very well, I probably would have waited a bit longer before turning on the order form.
 Life is unpredictable, and one way to spike your cortisol levels is to be on the hook for something that you’re unable to provide as promised.

-Ultimately, I did finish the book, and while there were a few angry emails there were just a handful of refunds.
+Ultimately, I did finish the book, and while there were a few angry emails there was only a handful of refunds.
 And while the volume of emails and refunds were low compared to the overall sales health, the toll it took on my emotions compounded with the absence of my wife really was rough.

 - Launched: July, 2013